 Military-Connected- Families

-The mission of Sigsbee Charter School is to use innovative approaches to inspire critical thinking and promote empathy, focusing on the unique needs of the military child.
+The mission of Sigsbee Charter School is to employ innovative approaches that inspire critical thinking and foster empathy, with a focus on the unique needs of military children.

 If you have received orders to transfer to Key West and are looking to enroll your children at our school for the 24-25 school year, please use the application link above.
-If you are looking to enroll your students this year, (between August 2023 - May 2024), please use this link.
 Contact our Enrollment Specialist with any questions or concerns.
+Children of active duty service members receive enrollment preference.

 You are welcome in our classrooms.